Address Advisory

 - Place containers in front of residence (no alley pick up).

-- Containers must be out by 6 a.m. and pulled back to residence by 7 p.m.
+- Containers must be out by 6 a.m. and pulled back by 7 p.m.

 - All TRASH must be bagged.
-No loose trash in container.
+No loose trash.

-- All RECYCLING items must be loose or placed in paper bags.
-Please do NOT use plastic bags.
+- All RECYCLING must be loose or in paper bags.
+No plastic bags.

 - Lids must be completely closed.